Arthritis in Pets

 What is Arthritis?

-Arthritis literally means inflammation of the joints.
-When arthritis occurs the cartilage lining of the joint wears down, resulting in inflammation and pain.
+Arthritis is inflammation of the joints.
+When arthritis occurs, the cartilage lining of the joint wears down, resulting in inflammation and pain.
 The cartilage lining can wear down because of disease, poor structure or development (e.g. hip dysplasia), unusual gait or conformation or excessive weight gain.

 Often the pain with arthritis is worse after resting, vigorous exercise or cold weather.

 Arthritis cannot be cured.
 The key to controlling the pain associated with arthritis is managing the inflammation within the joints.
-The added benefit to this is that with good control we will also slow arthritis progression.
+The added benefit to this is that with proper management, progression can be slowed.

-To manage the inflammation within the joints Greencross Vets focus on a multipoint plan including:
+To manage the inflammation within the joints Greencross Vets focus on a multipoint plan:

 Weight control is extremely important when managing the symptoms and minimising the progression of arthritis.
 Calorie restricted diets and gentle exercise to maintain ideal (low end of normal) body weight are essential for animals with arthritis.
 We also recommend this for animals who are predisposed or at risk of arthritis.